Geelong Laneways: Dennys Place/Malop Arcade

 FMG (Structural Engineer)

-• Awards 2025 AIA Victoria Awards; Small Project Architecture
+WSP (Civil, Services and Lighting) - AWARDS 2025 AIA Victoria Awards; Small Project Architecture

 Beyond the building, the laneway has been regenerated through a series of small interventions, with a focus on integrated water management.
 A centrally located, recycled brick channel now reduces previous issues of flooding to adjacent properties.
 Small brick planters and strips more clearly demarcate zones for bin storage and waste collection.
 Where space has allowed, cylindrical bioretention planters have been introduced to divert rainwater from building downpipes passively irrigating vines and sedges.
 These living architectural elements bring joy and uplift what is primarily a service laneway, whilst further mitigating flood risk.